 Outdated Mailing Lists and Spam Traps

-If you are not sending marketing emails to your subscribers regularly, chances are you won’t be able to identify abandoned email addresses in your mailing lists.
-An outdated mailing list is an indicator of poor email management and can get you tagged as a potential spammer.
-Abandoned email addresses are often repurposed as spam traps or email addresses used to identify and monitor spam emails.
+If you are not sending regular emails to your subscribers, you can’t identify abandoned email addresses in your mailing lists.
+An outdated mailing list is an indicator of poor email management.
+Furthermore, it can get you tagged as a potential spammer.
+Many marketers often repurpose abandoned email addresses as spam traps or email addresses to identify and monitor spam emails.

 Fewer Revenue Opportunities

-By sending fewer emails to your subscribers, you are effectively reducing your chances of connecting with potential customers that may be interested in making a purchase or availing of your service.
-Your subscribers will not be updated with your products and services and will look for other companies that provide what they need.
+By sending fewer emails to your subscribers, you are effectively reducing your chances of connecting with potential customers.
+As a result, you will miss many people interested in making a purchase or availing of your service.
+Your subscribers will not be updated and will look for other companies that provide what they need.

 Email Marketing Frequency Best Practices for 2022

 There are no hard and fast rules that can guide you in determining the optimal email marketing frequency for your business.
 It can depend on a lot of factors, such as your nature of business, the industry you are in, and the quality of your mailing list.
 Here are some email frequency best practices that you can incorporate into your own email marketing strategy:

 Consider the customer lifecycle when determining your email cadence.

 In email marketing for small business, email cadence refers to how marketing emails are spaced out during a campaign.
 In other words, it is the order, timing, and frequency of sending emails to your subscribers.
 One of the important things that email marketers have to take note of in adjusting their campaign’s email cadence is the customer lifecycle.
 Customer lifecycle refers to the series of steps a consumer undertakes when considering, patronizing, and maintaining loyalty to a brand.